- The main role of cleansers is to clear away excess oil and impurities from your skin.

-Face scrubs and cleansers are both popular products that leave your skin feeling clean and refreshed.
-Cleansers gently clean away oils and impurities, while face scrubs exfoliate and buff away dead skin cells to reveal a brighter complexion.
+Face scrubs and cleansers are both popular skin care products that leave the skin feeling clean and refreshed.
+Cleansers gently clean away excess oil and impurities, while face scrubs exfoliate and buff away dead skin cells to reveal a brighter complexion.
+Whether you choose to use a scrub versus a cleanser will be based on individual choice, as all skin types can benefit from using both.

 Contents